AlthalusAvan/TwitchMC/README.md

 ### How do I install it on my server?

-The project is not yet available for public use - it's currently in testing on a few beta servers, once I'm confident in its performance and reliability I'll start publishing releases here.
-If you want to test it in the meantime, you're more than welcome to build the plugin from source yourself.
+The project is not yet ready for production servers - it's still in the testing phase on a few servers.

+That said, if you want to try the current version on a test server, head to the [Releases](https://github.com/AlthalusAvan/TwitchMC/releases) section to download the latest JAR file.

 ### How does it work?